Stan Bowman: Sexual abuse scandal and hiatus (2021–2024)

 In May 2021, the Chicago Blackhawks hired Jenner & Block to launch an internal investigation following accusations of sexual assault and negligence that occurred during the 2010 Stanley Cup playoffs.
 Then-prospect Kyle Beach claimed the team’s video coach, Brad Aldrich, sexually assaulted him and his reports were not properly handled by the team's coaches and executives, including Bowman, assistant general manager Al MacIsaac, president John McDonough, and head coach Joel Quenneville.
 The official report was released on October 26, and concluded that Bowman, Quenneville, MacIsaac, and McDonough were aware of accusations of sexual assault, but failed to report to the incidents to either the police or the Blackhawks' human resources department.
 Bowman immediately resigned from his position after the report was released and expressed regret for mishandling Beach's accusations against Aldrich.
 He also resigned as the general manager of the U.S. Olympic men's hockey team the same day.
-While Bowman was not officially suspended following his resignation, NHL commissioner Gary Bettman did not immediately reinstate him into the league and said anyone involved would need to meet with him if they want to work in the league again.
+Although Bowman was not officially suspended when he resigned, NHL commissioner Gary Bettman did not reinstate him, noting that anyone involved in the incident must meet with him before seeking future league employment.